IELTS Writing Task 2: Format

 First things first, here’s what you need to remember:

-- The total duration of IELTS Writing is 60 minutes; you can reserve 40 minutes for task 2.
+- Timing is everything: The total IELTS Writing duration is 60 minutes, with 40 minutes recommended for Task 2.

 The topics that appear in IELTS Writing Task 2 are divided into categories based on their nature.
 Here’s a breakdown of the types of essays that may appear in your test.